redpanda-data/connect/website/docs/components/caches/about.md

 sidebar_label: About
 ---

 A cache is a key/value store which can be used by certain components for applications such as deduplication or data joins.
-Caches are listed with unique labels which are referred to by processors that may share them.

-Caches are configured as resources:
+Caches are configured as a named resource:

 ```yaml
 resources: